 In terms of a complaint being made against a member of staff, the line manager will discuss the issue with the staff member in question.
-Where necessary, the headteacher and line manager will conduct interviews with any relevant parties, including witnesses and pupils, and take statements from those involved.
+Where necessary, the headteacher, head of school and line manager will conduct interviews with any relevant parties, including witnesses and pupils, and take statements from those involved.